goauthentik/authentik/website/blog/2023-06-13-building-apps-with-scale-in-mind/item.md

 ### Load Balancing

-To achieve scalability, design your app to support load balancing and implement cutting-edge techniques like clustering or containerization, such as Docker implements.
+To achieve scalability, design your app to support load balancing and implement cutting-edge techniques like clustering or containerization.
 These strategies will help you respond quickly to sudden surges in demand and keep your app running smoothly.
 Imagine the benefits for your business when you can seamlessly handle significant increases in user traffic, and then scale back down when the extra resources are no longer needed.
 Focus on building a scalable app that can effectively handle varying levels of demand and remain prepared for any scenario.

 ## Clustering and Containerization